maurice-schuppe/osxripper/README.md

 # OSXRipper
 OSXRipper is a tool to gather system and user information from OSX file systems.
-Currently it is supporting OSX versions 10.7 - 10.10 (Lion to Yosemite).
-Support for Snow Leopard may be added as time permits.
+Currently it is supporting OSX versions 10.6 - 10.10 (Snow Leopard to Yosemite).
+Support for El Capitan may be added as time permits.

 ####Alternatives to OSXRipper